hiejulia/portal/README.md

 ## Features
 + Upload file/ pdf/ picture and encrypt and decrypt files to the server
 + Database: MySQL
-+ Authentication (with email verification after register)
++ Authentication (with email verification after register) - and CSRF protection
 + Audit trails and logging using AOP
 + i18n (language : EN - FIN)
 + Email transaction services